ACH

 • If you are new to ACH we recommend you read the ACH before starting this tutorial

-• If you are new to APIs and how the work we recommend you read the API basics page before starting this tutorial.
+• If you are new to APIs and how the work we recommend you read the API Basics page before starting this tutorial.

 The tutorial uses these API endpoints: